abap2UI5/docs/docs/development/specific/odata.md

 # OData

-By default, you can bind all public attributes of your implementation class to UI5 properties.
-This allows you to display data, and, with bind_edit, even update data.
-In some scenarios, using pre-defined OData services can be particularly helpful, especially for displaying data in tables.
-Leveraging OData protocols enables features like pagination and growing, which improve performance when handling large datasets.
+By default, you can bind all public attributes of your implementation class to UI5 properties, enabling the display of internal tables and, with bind_edit, even updating data.
+Additionally, in scenarios where direct access to database tables is required, using pre-defined OData services can be beneficial.
+Leveraging OData protocols provides features such as pagination and growing, which enhance performance when handling large datasets.

 ### Define Second Model
 As an example, we will use the test OData service `/sap/opu/odata/DMO/API_TRAVEL_U_V2/`, which is available in most ABAP systems.
-Ensure the service is publicly accessible before use.
+Ensure the service is publicly accessible.
 Use the following method to define the model and make it available under the name `TRAVEL`:
 ```abap
     client->follow_up_action( client->_event_client(
         val = z2ui5_if_client=>cs_event-set_odata_model